glynnforrest/salt-mode/README.md

 When run with a prefix argument, prompt for the state module to use.

+If you have Python and the Salt Python modules installed, documentation may be viewed within Emacs via `C-c C-d` (`salt-mode-describe-state`) or ElDoc.

 ### Function jumping

 Use `salt-mode-forward-state-function` and `salt-mode-backward-state-function`, bound by default to <kbd>C-M-b</kbd> and <kbd>C-M-f</kbd>, to navigate by salt function.